-On January 12, 2024, Cypress Holding Company, LLC ("Cypress"), a wholly owned subsidiary of the Company, surrendered possession of approximately 10 acres of real property at 139 Zabala Road, Salinas, California (the "Zabala Road Property") leased by Cypress pursuant to a Lease Agreement dated April 1, 2017 (the "Zabala Road Lease") with Tinhouse, LLC, dba Tinhouse Partners, LLC, as landlord (the "Landlord").
+On January 12, 2024, Cypress surrendered possession of the Zabala Road Property leased by Cypress pursuant to the Zabala Road Lease with the Landlord.
 Prior to vacating the premises on January 12, 2024, the Company had operated a cultivation facility, which included four greenhouses totaling approximately 255,000 square feet, on the Zabala Road Property.

 In January 2023, the Company's Board of Directors formed a strategic alternatives special committee of independent directors to explore, review and evaluate strategic and financial alternatives.
-As part of these efforts, Cypress Holding Company, LLC ("Cypress"), a wholly owned subsidiary of the Company entered into negotiations with Tinhouse, LLC, dba Tinhouse Partners, LLC, as landlord (the "Landlord") of approximately 10 acres of real property at 139 Zabala Road, Salinas, California (the "Zabala Road Property") leased by Cypress pursuant to a Lease Agreement dated April 1, 2017 (the "Zabala Road Lease") to restructure the terms of the Zabala Road Lease, which provided for an expiry date of December 31, 2027, subject to five 5-year extension options exercisable by Cypress.
+As part of these efforts, Cypress entered into negotiations with the Landlord of the Zabala Road Property leased by Cypress pursuant to the Zabala Road Lease" to restructure the terms of the Zabala Road Lease, which provided for an expiry date of December 31, 2027, subject to five 5-year extension options exercisable by Cypress.

 Later in 2023, the Company and the Landlord reached a settlement amending the terms of the Zabala Road Lease and reaching agreement on all rent-related issues.
 However, the Landlord declined to finalize the settlement agreement or honor the settlement terms related to rent.
 Then, on October 9, 2023, the Landlord terminated the Zabala Road Lease via a letter, which was served by its counsel on the Company.
 In October 2023, the Company filed a lawsuit for breach of contract and specific performance of the settlement agreement against the Landlord in order to enforce the settlement terms.
-The Landlord filed counterclaims against the Company, claiming damages of more than \$36 million, which the Landlord claims are based on an analysis of accelerated rent due through the end of the term of the Zabala Road Lease, along with attorney's fees, improvements, and other undefined costs.
+The Landlord filed counterclaims against the Company, claiming damages of more than \$36 million, which the Landlord claims are based on an analysis of accelerated rent due through the end of the term of the Zabala Road Lease, along with attorney's fees, in migrovements, and other undefined costs.
 In a separate lawsuit, the Landlord filed an unlawful detainer action, seeking possession of the Zabala Road property, one year of back rent, attorney's fees, and other damages.
 The unlawful detainer action concluded in January 2024 when the Company surrendered possession of the Zabala Road property to the Landlord.
-The court in the unlawful detainer action declined to award any monetary damages to the Landlord in connection with the unlawful detainer lawsuit, instead indicating that any damages related to the unlawful detainer claims would be decided in the lawsuit filed by the Company against the Landlord.
+In July 2024, the court in the unlawful detainer action declined to award any monetary damages to the Landlord in connection with the unlawful detainer lawsuit, instead indicating that any damages related to the unlawful detainer claims would be decided in the lawsuit filed by the Company against the Landlord.